MobileRoboticsSkoltech/mrob/README.md

 * BSD/Allman conventions: -like, ie. brace on the next line from a control statement, indented on the same level.
 In switch-case statements the cases are on the same indent level as the switch statement.
 * Indents use 4 spaces instead of tabs.
 Tabs are not used.
 * Class and struct names camel-case and beginning with an uppercase letter.
+For example `BaseClass`, `Arun`.
 * Variables are in lower camel-case.
 Member variables have an underscore appended.
 For example `odometryObs`, `localNodes_`.
 * Constants and enumerations are in uppercase.
 For example M_PI.
 * Class definitions proceed in the following order: